SEPTEMBER 16 – DECEMBER 14, 2020

 Watch the virtual exhibition created by curator Alexis Marie Chute on the Multicultural Heritage Centre YouTube Channel.

-Visual art is about telling stories.
+Exhibit Description: Visual art is about telling stories.
 While all artists tell stories, however, it is the art establishment which largely determines which stories are shared with the wider world.
 These stories shape viewers’ perceptions of the world and the actual knowledge that is possessed and passed on to future generations.

 According to western mythology, the first drawing ever made was by a young woman in ancient Greece.
 While women have been involved in the arts throughout history, however, their stories have largely been absent from the art historical records of western Europe and North America.
 Changing economic, political and social structures throughout the late 19th and the early 20th centuries, however, contributed to changing the status of women in western societies and these transformations are being reflected in the art world.